s-ol/mmm/root/articles/mmmfs/historical-approaches/text$markdown+sidenotes.md

 One of the most innovative elements of Bush's predictions is the idea of technologically cross-referenced and connected information, which would later be known and created as *hypertext*.
 While hypertext powers the majority of today's internet, many of the advantages that Bush imagined have not carried over into the personal use of computers.
-There are very few tools for creating personal, highly-interconnected knowledgebases, even though it is technologically feasible and a proven concept (exemplified for example by the massively successful online encyclopedia *Wikipedia*<mmm-embed path="../references/wikipedia" wrap="sidenote"></mmm-embed>).
+There are very few tools for creating personal, highly-interconnected knowledge bases, even though it is technologically feasible and a proven concept (exemplified for example by the massively successful online encyclopedia *Wikipedia*<mmm-embed path="../references/wikipedia" wrap="sidenote"></mmm-embed>).